unstru/Skwitch/README.md

 ```

-Will create a div element that, from the instant 0 to the instant 10 ( appState ) :
+Will create a div element that, from the instant 0 to the instant 10 :
 - goes from the left of your navigator to the right  ( 'hidden' left, 'hidden' right )
 - change width and height from 100/100 to the size of the window
 - change color from black to white

-For the ScrollableSequence, see it in action in the current demo-repo ( app/sequences/ScrollableSequence and app/animations/Parralax )
+For the ScrollableSequence, see it in action in the current demo repo ( app/sequences/ScrollableSequence and app/animations/Parralax )

-Although it currently depends on Skwitch/Timeline, it could be used just to do animations thanks to a whatever triggers 'tick', state. ( to do ? ).
+Although it currently depends on Skwitch/Timeline, Skwitch/Animation could be used just to do animations thanks to a whatever triggers 'tick', state.

 #### Skwitch/Timeline
 The timeline was developped to solve the lack of window.onscroll triggers on iPad/iPhone safari.
 It could be separated from Skwitch/Animation.
 It triggers a 'tick' event on interaction ( such as scroll or touch ) much more time than window.onscroll, with a smooth effect.

+Many configurations are available for optimisation, see javascript/app/configs.js
+Exemple config :
+* Timeline total duration ( wich is abstracted )
+* Frame per second

+##### Magnets
-It also provide 'magnets', wich are the key instants of your application and are targeted by default on click or whenever you want.
+It also provides 'magnets', wich are the key instants of your application, targeted by default on click or whenever you want.
 You can find the current app magnets definitions in `Skwitch/Timeline/magnets/magnets` ( javascript/modules/Skwitch/Timeline/magnets/magnets)

-Many configurations are available for optimisation, see app/configs.js

 Exemple code :